Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: The case of anisotropic elasticity

 \subsection{Existence in the case of anisotropic elasticity}

-As seen in Theorem~\ref{thm:anisotropicD2N}, the normal component of the surface displacement induced by a compactly supported surface traction \((t_n,t_t)\) applied at the boundary of a (possibly anisotropic) homogeneous elastic bidimensional half-space is given by:
+As seen in Theorem~\ref{thm:anisotropicD2N}, the normal component of the surface displacement induced by a compactly supported surface traction \((t_n,t_t)\) applied at the boundary of a (possibly anisotropic) homogeneous elastic 2D half-space is given by:

 where \(\mathscr{C}_1>0\), \(\mathscr{C}_2\) and \(\mathscr{C}_3\) are constants that depend only on the elastic modulus operator \(\boldsymbol\Lambda\).
 Setting \(\alpha:=\mathscr{C}_2/\mathscr{C}_1\), we have: